 Forest of Dean Central Railway

 But we will never know and instead the railway's history has a certain tragi-comic air.
 Aside from the remains of the route pictured above, the only other surviving bit of the Railway is Milepost 1¼, which Dean Forest Railway has on display at Norchard - and very nice it looks, although a slight error by the company who cast the unusual mileposts means that the railway was recorded on all of them as the "Central Forest of Dean Railway".

 It would not be beyond the will of people to re-open this route - it would merely be a question as to whether anyone has the will to do so.
 Given the fact that the northern terminus would be in the middle of a deep forest well away from population centres, it is likely that the required will is absent.
-About the only use for it would be if the Dean Forest Railway's expansionists decided to set up a new line linking Blakeney with Mallard's Pike and Speech House Lake.
-This would be hard put to be as unsuccessful as the original line, although running trains over a stretch of previously-unused trackbed probably doesn't quite constitute preservation.
+Blakeney station has now been lost to housing, and a low bridge over the A48 is a tricky sell.
+Rail access to Mallard's Pike and Speech House Lake might have value, but it would be rail access without any obvious access point as Awre station is not a logical choice for re-opening and Blakeney is not an attractive tourist starting point.
 Foxes Bridge would make a nice northern terminus if someone really fancies twisting the line enough to get it up the east side of the lake (the south-east side of the lake is above the surrounding land already so it should be possible to scrape the railway around it and run the first ever train along the trackbed beyond).
 Unusually, this is a line where reopening it to broad gauge would probably more historically accurate than re-opening it to standard - at least over the top two miles.

+Forest of Dean Central Railway